-After holding down three jobs while struggling with his mental health and caring for a close friend withdrawing from a drug addiction, 47-year-old Dean suffered a breakdown.
+After holding down three jobs, struggling with his mental health and caring for a close friend withdrawing from a drug addiction, Dean suffered a breakdown.
 He found himself unemployed and on the brink of homelessness, struggling to make ends meet.

 But when Dean’s close friend, who was himself suffering with serious mental health issues and a drug addiction, decided to detox and Dean committed to supporting him, things got harder still.

 “He developed a drug habit because he got in with the wrong people and when he decided he wanted to stop taking heroin, he asked me to help.
 I was his only support system so I said ok.
 It was the most difficult thing I’ve ever done in my life,” said Dean.

 “I was warned that it would be traumatic for me as well as him and that I would be called every nasty thing under the sun.
 It was really hurtful.
 I kept going because I had to but once we got through it I felt like I couldn’t cope and it was just like overload.
 Things got worse for me and in quick succession I’d lost all three of my jobs.
 Everything fell apart.”

 Too much to cope